Dr. Mitchell Naficy

 FAQs

-1. What is detox in addiction treatment?
+1. What is drug detox in addiction treatment?

-2. How long does detox last?
+2. How long does drug detox last?

 3. What are common drug detox side effects?